ericmmartin/create-react-app/packages/react-scripts/template/README.md

+# react-scripts-enhanced

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) with [react scripts-enhanced](https://github.com/ericmmartin/react-scripts-enhanced/blob/master/packages/react-scripts/).

+## Features

+* Removed registerServiceWorker.js file and references

+The remainder of this file is directly from the CRA repo...

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>